Key takeaways

 What a migration looks like

-We map every tag, trigger, and variable in your current GTM container.
-We document which events actually matter for your reporting and which are noise.
-We check your consent management integration.
-My brother Denis and I have a running joke that the audit phase is where we discover the five abandoned tags from three agencies ago that nobody remembers adding — it happens on nearly every project.
+Map every tag, trigger, and variable in the current GTM container.
+Document which events actually matter for reporting and which are noise.
+Check the consent management integration.
+The audit phase is where we discover the five abandoned tags from three agencies ago that nobody remembers adding — it happens on nearly every project.

-We design the server-side architecture, spin up the GTM Server-Side container (typically on Google Cloud Run in the europe-west3 Frankfurt region for DACH clients), configure the server-side tags, and set up the first-party domain mapping.
+Design the server-side architecture, spin up the GTM Server-Side container (typically on Google Cloud Run in the europe-west3 Frankfurt region for DACH clients), configure server-side tags, and set up first-party domain mapping.

-This is the critical phase.
-We run both client-side and server-side tracking simultaneously and compare the data.
-This tells us exactly how much data the client-side setup was missing and validates that the server-side implementation is capturing events correctly.
-We typically see a 15-30% increase in recorded sessions during this phase — that’s the data you’ve been losing.
+Run client-side and server-side tracking simultaneously and compare the data.
+This shows exactly how much data the client-side setup was missing and validates that the server-side implementation is capturing events correctly.
+We typically see a 15-30% increase in recorded sessions in this phase — that's the data you've been losing.

-Once we’ve validated the data, we cut over to server-side as the primary tracking method, set up monitoring and alerting, and document everything for your team.
+Cut over to server-side as the primary tracking method, set up monitoring and alerting on event volumes, error rates, and consent flow integrity.
+Document the architecture, runbook, and decision log for the in-house team.

 Cost reality check